Syria war refugees tell tearful Angelina Jolie of burnt bodies

 At Zaatari, 28,000 people live in searing late summer heat with limited facilities and choking, dust-filled winds.

 "The world is watching as though they mean to humiliate the Syrian people.
-We feel we are in a big detention centre and zoo, fenced around where everyone comes to capitalise on our suffering," said Musa Awadat, a father of six.
+We feel we are in a big detention center and zoo, fenced around where everyone comes to capitalize on our suffering," said Musa Awadat, a father of six.
 "We didn't flee from Syria to come here to another prison."

 APPEALS NOT MET